 “Why is a basketball player like you auditioning for my choir?”

-Doreen had always loved singing, but it had always been strictly for the shower.
-Becky had heard her singing along during a routine and told her she could pick up a guaranteed ‘A’ by taking choir.
-When she sang for Mr. Welty that morning, he botched his scales staring at her.
+When Mr. Welty heard her audition that morning, he botched his scales staring at her.
 She made the most womanly sound he’d ever heard from a student.
 The excitement he forced himself to hide that day was almost erotic.
 Over the next three and a half years, as Doreen’s body grew to match her voice, his excitement grew and he hid it less and less.

 Doreen’s life began to revolve around Mr. Welty.
 He drove her to madrigal choir before school and to performances at night.
 Charging nothing, he gave Doreen all the coaching and extra practice she needed to perform the demanding music he selected.
 Doreen was flattered.
 He urged her to strive for the aesthetic experience.
 She was entranced.
 Ours is a special, once-in-a-lifetime relationship.
 She was in love.
 Exactly at what point Mr. Welty’s close attention became physically intimate, Doreen could hardly tell—she had been deeply penetrated emotionally long before.

 When she pulled off Interstate 15 at Scenic Vista 32, Doreen was glad to see the parking lot empty.
 She loved it when her schedule and the season came together like this, putting her at the top of the rise, knocked out by a big-show sunset.